-The Hamilton City CSD wastewater treatment facilities are located southeast of Hamilton City (Assessor4/2s Parcel Number 032-250-002-9).
-The wastewater treatment plant (WWTP) was constructed from 1966 to 1969 and started operation in 1969.22.
+The Hamilton City CSD wastewater treatment facilities are located southeast of Hamilton City (Assessor's Parcel Number 032-250-002-9).
+The wastewater treatment plant (WWTP) was constructed from 1966 to 1969 and started operation in 1969.
 At that time, the District constructed the stabilization ponds and discharged the treated wastewater to Dunning Slough.
 Later the District ceased discharging to the Slough and on March 26, 1976, the California Regional Water Quality Control Board revised the waste discharge requirements to prohibit discharges of waste from the facility to surface waters.
 The WWTP is governed by Waste Discharge Requirement Order No. 98-081 adopted by the California Regional Water Quality Control Board, Central Valley Region.
-The wastewater collection system has a capacity of 500,000 gpd.
-As specified in the California Regional Water Quality Control Board Central Valley Region, Order No. 98-081, the 30-day average dry-weather discharge is 500,000 gallons.